Lobzikk/lms/README.md

 ---

 # Launching the server
-Just run the `main.go` file! (also edit .env to add your MongoDB URI in it) **WARNING: Having own MongoDB cluster is essential for launching**
+Just run the `main.go` file! (also edit .env to add your MongoDB URI in it and run `go mod tidy` to install dependencies) **WARNING: Having own MongoDB cluster is essential for launching**

 ---